 9. The location of the proposed development to minimize the amount of agricultural land converted.

+17.51 (Reserved for future use)

 17.52 RR RURAL RESIDENTIAL AND RE RURAL ESTATE DISTRICTS.

 (1) PURPOSE.
 The purpose of the RR and RE districts is to provide for and promote small to medium lot residential living with some limited agricultural activities, and as a zoning classification for transition of areas from agriculture to more dense residential development.